Filter Sets: Setup Guide

 Filters

-boberdoo recommends you enable at least one filter in each filter set to maintain a healthy system.
-A filter set with no enabled filters, also known as an “open filter set”, can cause all leads to sell to a single partner.
+The filters within your filter set are the core of your filter set build.
+Each filter can be enabled to allow only leads with specific values to match and sell to your partner. boberdoo recommends you enable at least one filter in each filter set to maintain a healthy system.
+A filter set with no enabled filters, also known as an "open filter set", can cause all leads to sell to a single partner.

-Free Text (e.g. Sub ID) - Free text fields can contain any string up to a maximum character limit.
+Free text fields can contain any string up to a maximum character limit.
 Use the Include or Exclude radio buttons to declare whether you should include or exclude leads with the designated value(s).
 You can include multiple values by separating them with a comma.
 Refer to the formatting tips shown in the filter for more advanced options including wildcards and variable alphanumeric strings.

-Zip Code - The zip code field is a unique version of a Free Text filter which can only include a 5-digit string.
-Use the “Generate Zip list” option to automatically populate this filter with a list of zip codes by county or distance, in miles, from a central zip code.
+The zip code field is a unique version of a Free Text filter which can only include a 5-digit string.
+Use the "Generate Zip list" option to automatically populate this filter with a list of zip codes by county or distance, in miles, from a central zip code.

-Value Present (e.g. Trusted Form URL) - Fields that check for a present value only confirm the field is populated in the lead data.
+Fields that check for a present value only confirm the field is populated in the lead data.
 Once enabled, these filters will only accept leads which contain data in the given field.

-List of Values (e.g. State, Project, Credit Score) - List fields accept values from a pre-populated list of options.
+List fields accept values from a pre-populated list of options.
 When enabled, select the option(s) that the filter set should accept.
-Use the “Accept Empty Values” option to allow empty values in addition to the selected values.
+Use the "Accept Empty Values" option to allow empty values in addition to the selected values.

 Template Management

 Filter sets often have similar settings apart from minor differences.
 Rather than making every filter set from scratch, you can save an existing filter set as a template to use as a starting point.
 To save a filter set as a template, open the Filter Set Editor.
-At the very bottom, use the “Save As” checkboxes to add your filer set as an Account Template or Global Template.
+At the very bottom, use the "Save As" checkboxes to add your filter set as an Account Template or Global Template.

 An Account Template will only be accessible within the same partner record while a Global Template can be used across multiple partners.
 Templates are specific to the lead type they were initially created for.
 To create a new filter set from a template, select a template from the Select Template drop-down menu.
-Then, click the plus icon icon to create a new filter set from the chosen template.

 API Integration